iAbdullah-Faisal/Rock-Paper-Scissors/README.md

 25/Nov/10
 here I am creating the needed files for this project "index.html" "Logic.js" where the whole "JS codes" will be written.

+Note: I slept earlier cuz I had class 9AM hahahah

+25/Nov/11
+11:33am The Logic of the computer choices is done inside logic.js.
+I tested it functionality to ensure the accuracy of its outputs.

+11:46am The Logic of the Human choices is done, and also were tested to check its functionality.